GPTAlgoPro/Infini-Megrez/README_EN.md

 - Language Understanding: Megrez-3B-Omni retains exceptional text understanding capabilities without significant trade-offs.
 Compared to its single-modal counterpart (Megrez-3B-Instruct), its overall accuracy variation is less than 2%, maintaining state-of-the-art performance on benchmarks like C-EVAL, MMLU (Pro), and AlignBench.
 It continues to outperform previous-generation models with 14B parameters.

-- Speech Understanding: Equipped with the encoder head of Whisper-large-v3 (~600M parameters), the model supports both Chinese and English speech input, multi-turn conversations, and voice-based questions about input images.
+- Speech Understanding: Equipped with the encoder head of Qwen2-Audio/whisper-large-v3, the model supports both Chinese and English speech input, multi-turn conversations, and voice-based questions about input images.
 It can directly respond to voice commands with text and has achieved leading results across multiple benchmark tasks.

 ## Evaluation Results
 ### Image Understanding